 Variations To Bacon Cinnamon Rolls

-- Do a maple glaze in exchange to a cream cheese frosting
+- Do a maple glaze in exchange for a cream cheese frosting

 - Consider making these like a sticky bun with nuts then topping with bacon once cooked